 You can click the plus sign (+) next to each Source Family label to view the specific fields that are defined at that level.
-The section for the current family (i.e., the family that appears in the header at the top of the dialog box) is expanded by default when you access the Manage Family Fields window.
+The section for the current family (i.e., the family that

 Columns of Information

 The list on the Manage Family Fields window is divided into the following columns of information, which you can view using the horizontal scroll bar at the bottom of the list.
 Each column corresponds to a property that has been defined for the field.